MG Vadodara Marathon 2026 Route Preview

 Full Marathon Route (Contd.)

-The full marathon runners go straight from Akshar Chowk towards Sunpharma Road.
 By now, it’s dawn, and the middle of the marathon has commenced.
 Runners who started a bit faster are rethinking their choices, and those who decided to sign up for the first time are saying a silent prayer.
-(IYKYK)
+(IYKYK).
+From the circle, it’s a flat road towards Priya Cinema, it’s a residential area, so you may hear a few cheering voices.

 Trivia

 Navlakhi Ground is the venue for the start and finish line.
 The name comes from the Navlakhi Vav (Stepwell) located in the palace compound nearby.
-Legend says it cost 9 Lakh gold coins to build in the 15th century—a fortune back then!
+Legend says it cost 9 Lakh gold coins to build in the 15th century — a fortune back then!

 Marathon Elevations